What is the Eger wine region and what happens there?

 What kind of wine is a Bull's Blood (Bikavér)?

 For a long time, kadarka was the main grape of the blend, but the more resistant kékfrankos (blaufränkisch) has gradually replaced it, especially from the 1960s onwards.
 Today, Eger’s Bikavér wines must contain at least four grape varieties.
 Kékfrankos (blaufränkisch) is the main one, accounting for between 30 to 65 percent, with the remainder usually coming from a mix of Bordeaux grapes such as cabernet franc, cabernet sauvignon, and merlot.
 There are three categories: classic, superior, and grand superior.
-The main differences among the three are the period the wines spend aging in oak barrels and the level of yield control winemakers need to abide by.
+The main differences among the three are the period the wines spend aging in oak barrels and the yield control winemakers need to practice.

 To give a more recognizable character to Eger’s myriad white wines, in 2010 the wine region launched its official white blend called Egri Csillag.
 The designation origin criteria require that the blend contain at least four grape varieties with a minimum of fifty percent coming from grapes considered to be local, such as olaszrizling, hárslevelű, and leányka.

 It’s hard to generalize, but the key factors that shape Eger’s wines are the volcanic soil, the cool climate, and the combination of local and international grape varieties that make up the blends.
 White wines tend to be crispy and vibrant with good acidity, while a well-made Bikavér is spicy and fruity with firm but not too rough tannins, where no single variety stands out from the blend.

 How are Eger’s red wines different from those of Villány and Szekszárd, Hungary’s other main red wine regions?